 The database covers "biomedicine and health, broadly defined to encompass those areas of the life sciences, behavioral sciences, chemical sciences, and bioengineering needed by health professionals and others engaged in basic research and clinical care, public health, health policy development, or related educational activities.
 MEDLINE also covers life sciences vital to biomedical practitioners, researchers, and educators, including aspects of biology, environmental science, marine biology, plant and animal science as well as biophysics and chemistry.
 Increased coverage of life sciences began in 2000."

-NOTE: LSU does not have MEDLINE Complete but we do have MEDLINE.
+NOTE: LSU does not have MEDLINE Ultimate but we do have MEDLINE.
 The search is extremely similar in both.